Entwickler-Club/dpodreact/dev/devnotes.md

-- .. notes error
-    - .. if no title

-- x merge and create et_feat_createPageWithOptions
-- .. form colors
-- send back errors for two non-supported pages

 - .. create page:
-    - .. make menu
+    - .. dpodSiteBuild: first convert to non-static class

-    - page with SASS file
+    - .. page with SASS file and controller
-    - page with SASS file and controller
+        - create page with SASS file as
     - page with SASS file, controller, and JSON data file

 - .. controller manager